SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 Solution of the NQueen optimization problem using Sets as base structure to store information.

 ## In this folder:
-We find 6 different classes that defines the problem dependent structures that we have to create (Implementing their corresponding OptimizationLib.ga interfaces).
+We find 17 different classes that defines the problem structures that we decided to create (Implementing their corresponding OptimizationLib.ga interfaces).
 1. [CustomGeneticAlgorithm](#customgeneticalgorithm): Implements GeneticAlgorithm.
 2. [ChessGAInitializer](#chessgainitializer): Extends GAInitializer.